A multiplicative ergodic theoretic characterization of relative equilibrium states: Background

-Petersen, Quas and Shin \cite{PQS} studied the case of measures of relative maximal entropy, that is the relative equilibrium states in the case where one has a factor map $\pi\colon X\to Z$ and the potential function $\phi$ is taken to be 0.
-They established that the number of ergodic measures of relative maximal entropy (that is relative equilibrium states where the potential is taken to be 0) over any ergodic invariant measure $\nu$ on $Z$ is bounded above by $\min_{j\in\mathsf A(Z)}|\pi_b^{-1}(j)|$, showing that, in particular, the number of these measures is finite.
-The bound suffered from a failure to be invariant under conjugacies.
+If $\pi\colon X\to Z$ is a factor map from a shift of finite type to a sofic shift and $\nu$ is an ergodic invariant measure on $Z$, Petersen, Quas and Shin \cite{PQS} established that the collection of ergodic invariant measures of relative maximal entropy is finite.
+These measures are the relative equilibrium states in the case where the potential function $\phi$ is taken to be 0.
+In the case where the factor map $\pi$ is a one-block map (i.e. $\pi(x)_0$ depends only on $x_0$), they established that the number of ergodic measures of relative maximal entropy over any ergodic invariant measure $\nu$ on $Z$ is bounded above by $\min_{j\in\mathsf A(Z)}|\rho^{-1}(j)|$, where $\rho$ is the symbol map giving rise to $\pi$.
+This result shows that, in particular, the number of these measures is finite.
+The bound suffers from a failure to be invariant under conjugacies.
 This deficiency was remedied and the bound improved in the paper \cite{MahsaAQ} of Allahbakshi and Quas, some ideas from which will play an important role here.
-For $z\in Z$, if $x,x'\in \pi^{-1}z$, we say that $x$ \emph{transitions to} $x'$, and write $x\to x'$, if for all $n$, there exists $\bar x$ such that $\bar x_{-\infty}^n =x_{-\infty}^n$ and $\bar x_m=x'_m$ for all sufficiently large $m$.
-We then define an equivalence relation on $\pi^{-1}z$ by $x\leftrightarrow x'$ if $x\to x'$ and $x'\to x$.
-The equivalence classes are called \emph{transition classes} (a pigeonhole argument and using the finite type property shows there are finitely many transition classes).
-Let $\mathcal T(z)$ denote the collection of transition classes over $z$.
-There exists a quantity $c_\pi$, the \emph{class degree} of $\pi$ such that for all right transitive points $z\in Z$, $\mathcal T(z)$ consists of $c_\pi$ elements.